 Treating Bladder Cancer: Transurethral Resection (TUR)

-Cystoscopy is a way for your healthcare provider to get a close look at the inside of your bladder.
-A thin tube with a camera on it is passed through your urethra and into your bladder.
+Cystoscopy is a way for your healthcare provider to look at the inside of your bladder.
+A thin tube with a tiny camera on it is passed through your urethra and into your bladder.
 This tube is called a cystoscope or resectoscope.
-Problems of the urinary tract can be found and sometimes treated with cystoscopy.
+Problems in the urinary tract can be found and sometimes even treated with cystoscopy.

-If cancer is found and it's in an early stage and is growing slowly (low grade), it may be taken out during cystoscopy.
-This is called a transurethral resection (TUR) or transurethral bladder resection (TURBT).
-The whole procedure is done through the scope.
+If cancer is found and it's in an early stage (small) and is growing slowly (low grade), it may be taken out during cystoscopy.
+This is called a trans urethral resection (TUR) or trans urethral resection of bladder tumor (TURBT).
+The surgery to remove the tumor is done through the scope.
 No cut is made in your skin.
+TUR can be used to diagnose or treat bladder cancer.

-Most of the time, tissue taken out during TUR will be tested to see exactly what it is and if more treatment is needed.
+Most of the time, the tissue taken out during TUR is tested to see exactly what it is and if more treatment is needed.

 TUR is most often done in a hospital as an outpatient procedure.
-If the tumor is large, you may stay overnight.
+So you go home the same day.
+If the tumor is large, you might stay overnight.

 During the procedure

 A cystoscope or resectoscope is passed through your urethra and into your bladder.
 The lining of the bladder is looked at through the scope.
-If tumors are found, they are taken out if possible.
-A cutting tool is put in through the scope to do this.
-Electricity might be used to seal off blood vessels.
+If tumors are found, they're taken out if possible.
+A wire-like cutting tool in the scope is used to do this.
+After the tumor is removed, electricity might be used to seal off blood vessels.

 After the procedure